mirokrastev/django-projects/README.md

 # django-projects
-Websites, built with Django framework
+Small, one-off test sites, built with Django.
+They are nothing special, just some small encapsulated functionality.